-Past clients have included public/mass transit operators, engineering firms, concessionaires (e.g. out-of-home advertising), higher education/research, technology, real estate and private equity.
+Past clients have included mass transit operators, architecture and engineering firms, public space concessionaires (e.g. out-of-home advertising), higher education/research, technology firms, real estate and private equity.

 Wondering if PwO can help?
 Say hello at hello@publicworksoffice.com